 If you suspect your aircon is the reason behind high electricity bills, the unit is possibly not maintained well and requires a thorough inspection.
+It might also do you good to check out power supply singapore to see if you can get a more energy efficient power supply that will not rack up your bills every month.
 Check out the following common issues that cause air conditioners to use more power than they should.

 Unclean air filters